 - These applications combine voice recognition and process automation algorithms.

 - Both processes rely on data processing on the spot for initial proceedings (i.e. decode the request) and connection to the center to further refinement of the model (i.e. send results of the operation).

 At the moment, Tesla is one of the leading players in the autonomous vehicle market.
 The other automotive industry giants like Chrystler and BMW are also trying their hand at self-driving cars.
 In addition to this, Uber and Lyft are testing autonomous driving systems as a service.

 - Self-driving cars process numerous streams of data: road conditions, car conditions, driving, and so on.

 - This data is then worked over by a mesh of different machine learning algorithms.
 This process requires rapid-fire data processing to gain situational awareness.
 Edge computing provides a self-driving car with this.

 Healthcare is one of those industries that takes the most out of emerging technologies.
-Edge computing is no different.
+Mobile edge computing is no different.

 Internet-of-things devices are extremely helpful when it comes to such healthcare data science tasks as patient monitoring and general health management.
 In addition to organizer features, it is able to check the heart and caloric rates.

 - Wearable IoT devices such as smartwatches are capable of monitoring the user’s state of health and even save lives on occasions if necessary.
 Apple smartwatch is one of the most prominent examples of a versatile wearable IoT.